-- Private, secure student-specific reports regarding school-wide assessments, missing homework assignments, daily grades, etc. - Class-specific content, such as homework assignments, test dates, project instructions, etc. - Team, club and other group specific material, such as practice schedules - General school information, such as newsletters, daily announcements, lunch menus, school-wide activities.
+- Private, secure student-specific reports regarding school-wide assessments, missing homework assignments, daily grades, etc. - Class-specific content, such as homework assignments, test dates, project instructions, etc. - Team, club and other group specific material, such as practice schedules - General school information, such as newsletters, daily announcements, lunch menus, school-wide activities

-Parent conferences will be scheduled to discuss individual student progress.
+Parent conferences will be scheduled at least two times per year; once in the fall and again at the end of January to discuss individual student progress.
 All children learn in different ways, have their own individual personalities and their own listening and work habits.
 Parent conferences can become a bridge between the home and school thus influencing student performance in the classroom.
 By discussing student progress and assessment results with parents, parents are better able to understand their child's difficulties so that they may become a resource at home for skills improvement.
 Teachers are encouraged to fully prepare for conferences so that substantial information is provided in a specific time frame.
+Conference records will be kept in the student's folder